CS

 Feature Showdown

-The JAC Hunter PHEV features a 12.8-inch touchscreen, while the Hyundai IONIQ 5 gets a 12.3-inch display.
+The JAC Hunter PHEV features a 10.4-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai IONIQ 5 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The JAC Hunter PHEV stands out with Apple CarPlay that you will not find on the Hyundai IONIQ 5.
-The Hyundai IONIQ 5 counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate and BOSE audio.
+The Hyundai IONIQ 5 counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate, V2L and Bose audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain